nick995/BlockProject/README.md

 #### Description

-The biology clinic team consists of members Ahmed Al Hikmani, Iris Yang, Kishan Thambu, and MinGyu Jung who are working along with the Dr. Jorgensen Lab to create a centralized genetic database.
+The biology clinic team with the Dr. Jorgensen Lab to create a centralized genetic database.

 Many genetic databases including Dr. Jorgensen Lab utilizes google sheets and file maker for data storage and retrieval which is not user-friendly and creates security issues for data backups.